Winter in Ontario Parks

 - MacGregor Point’s trail is a 400 m loop through the trees.

-- Sleeping Giant’s trail is a 300 metre loop through campsites 85-96 within the Marie Louise Lake Campground.
+- Sleeping Giant’s trail is a 300m loop through campsites 85-96 within the Marie Louise Lake Campground.
 Parking is available at the park gatehouse/office with a short 800 metre walk to the skating trail.
 The skating trail does not have specific hours of operation and day use is available from 8 am to 10 pm.
 Park fees apply.
 A small open sided change shelter is available.
 Bonfires are only available during special events.

 Outdoor Rinks